ianwdunlop/ci-cd-versioning/README.md

 All the language subfolders contain an example of a gitlab CI file.
 Use one of the language based images in your ci process and then to update the version/release the code use the cictl command to release it.
 For example, for python `cictl exec release python src`.

+## Gotchas
-*If using these images for your CI, it is recommended that you **always** create merge commits, and **never** squash your commits.
-These are the default options in gitlab.*
+* If using these images for your CI process, it is recommended that you **always** create merge commits, and **never** squash your commits.
+These are the default options in gitlab.
+* Ensure that the push rules in your `Repository>Push rules` settings allow unverified users to push code.
+This is so that the bot user can tag & rebase the branch.
+* Make sure you have created an access token called `CI_TOKEN` which is given `maintainer` access and read/write permissions.
+* Ensure your project is allowed access to the CI images repo and, if you are using or pushing any packages, to the private gitlab package registry.
+Look at the `CI/CD>Token Access` settings.

+### General structure
 All images:
 * Are based on [debian](https://www.debian.org/).
 * Contain the `cictl` command line interface tool.
 This is in the `/scripts` folder and on the path.